nikr/Coding-Standards/README.md

 61. Use the default EventHandler and EventArgs for most simple events.
 62. Always derive a custom EventArgs class to provide additional data.
 63. Use the existing CancelEventArgs class to allow the event subscriber to control events.
-64. Always use the “lock” keyword instead of the Monitor type.
+64. Always use the "lock" keyword instead of the Monitor type.
 65. Only lock on a private or private static object.
 Example: lock(myVariable);
 66. Avoid locking on a Type.